 In identifying a dissertation topic students should align their scholarly interests with their career objectives.
 In the profession, the dissertation establishes the student’s initial scholarly identity: Latinist, Hellenist, prose/poetry, historian, etc. For students aiming for a career at the college or university level, the dissertation forms the basis for the published monograph and/or substantial refereed articles required for advancement in or to the tenure track; in this scenario, the dissertation should be written so as to be convertible to monograph form within three years after degree.
 Recently published monographs of similar character are useful guides.

 Upon approval of the topic and reader(s), the candidate, in consultation with the reader(s), will develop and draft a dissertation prospectus that demonstrates the viability of the proposed topic and the candidate’s ability to complete the dissertation within a specified schedule.
 The prospectus must be defended before the main phases of dissertation research are begun.
 The prospectus should include a statement of the thesis and its scholarly importance, the principal problems to be addressed, the methodologies to be employed, tentative subdivisions or chapters, and a bibliography of significant previous work on and relevant to the topic.
-The prospectus must not exceed twenty double-spaced (or ten single-spaced) pages, not including bibliography (i.e., about 8,500 words).
+The prospectus generally does not exceed twenty double-spaced (or ten single-spaced) pages of 12-point font, not including bibliography (i.e., about 8,500 words).

 When the candidate and reader(s) are satisfied with the draft prospectus, they submit it to the DGS, who will circulate copies to all faculty, make copies available to interested graduate students upon request, and schedule an oral defense that is open to all members of the Department.
 For the candidate and reader(s), the defense is an opportunity for collegial discussion of the prospectus, for eliciting advice and suggestions, and for identifying and clearing up potential problems.
 For the faculty, the oral presentation is an opportunity to participate in the planning of the candidate’s research and to determine its soundness and likely success as a dissertation.
 The DGS will discuss with the candidate and reader(s) the outcome of the defense and supervise whatever changes are recommended; these may range from minor revisions to abandonment of the topic.
 The final version of the prospectus is then submitted to the Department and, through the Department, to GRS on or before the date specified in the Graduate School Graduation Calendar.
 Soon after the defense, a second reader (if not already identified) and a third reader will be identified and supported to the DGS for approval.
 These readers will normally be faculty members of the Department of Classical Studies.

 The candidate must conduct an oral defense of the dissertation in final draft before an examining committee and demonstrate a mastery of the subject with which the research is concerned.
 The examining committee is composed of at least five GRS faculty members, at least two of whom are from the Department of Classical Studies.
 One examiner may be from outside the University.
-The membership of the committee is nominated by the first reader in consultation with the student and must be approved by the Chair or DGS.
-The Chair appoints a faculty member who is not an examiner to chair the defense.
-The defense is open to anyone who wishes to attend, but attendees other than the examiners may speak only if invited by the chair.
+The membership of the committee is nominated by the first reader in consultation with the student and must be approved by the department Chair or DGS.
+The department Chair appoints a faculty member who is not a member of the committee to chair the defense.
+It is at the examination chair’s discretion whether or not to participate in asking questions of the dissertation candidate.
+The defense is open to anyone who wishes to attend, but attendees other than the examiners may speak only if invited by the chair of the examining committee.

 At least six weeks before the tentative date of the defense the candidate must: